PrefectHQ/prefect/docs/tutorials/storage.md

 ## Create a storage block

-Most users will find it easiest to configure new storage blocks through the Prefect Orion or Prefect Cloud UI.
+Most users will find it easiest to configure new storage blocks through the Prefect server or Prefect Cloud UI.

 You can see any previously configured storage blocks by opening the Prefect UI and navigating to the **Blocks** page.